mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 Using the `scale` argument which we set to `"col"`, now the color of the columns is more meaningful.
 For example, it makes sense that the measurements taken on an Asian elephant are much higher than those from a mole rat, so the color of those cells is deeper.

-Let's add some more data to our heatmap visualization.
+Let's add some more data to our heatmap visualization (worksheet task 3.4.5D and 3.4.5E).

 ```r